 Fool’s Armor

-Fool’s Armor presents the archetype of the medieval fool as modern queer resistance.
+Fool’s Armor presents the archetype of the medieval fool as modern resistance.
 The fool is a well known character in our iconographic lexicon, most often recognized as the court jester, or by its place in the tarot deck.
 Medieval characterizations of the fool posture them as an antagonist, a trickster, and, above all, an impious soul with no respect for god nor kings.
 They are a useful character in moralizing narratives, stories which teach us how we should live and what behaviors to avoid.
 For those of us living on the margins of authority and outside of heteronormative society, the fool becomes a relatable character — a stand-in for our own supposed immoralities, impieties, and even unorthodox fashion sense.

 Incorporating the ancient artisan craft of chainmail, Zeller presents the fool as a knight in playful armor, and as an archetypal ancestor through which we establish a lineage of resilience and challenge to normative authority.
 Fool's Armor explores the relationships between identity and presentation, strength and softness, resistance and resilience.